ThomasCarstens/jekyll/_posts/project/2021-01-17-covid-data-viz.md

 ## 3. Biggest takeaways

-{% include gallery id="gallery2" caption="Was the military presence worth it?" %}
+{% include gallery id="gallery2" caption="Was it worth bringing the police and the army into townships?" %}

 Probably not.
 Will add more soon.